NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Besmara - Minor Boon.md

-**Minor Boon:** Besmara wants you to amuse her, placing both plunder and peril in your path.
+Besmara wants you to amuse her, placing both plunder and peril in your path.

 This intercession often takes the form of an unexpected treasure map, a message in a bottle, or some other sign leading you to a great reward, assuming you can handle the challenges along the way.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*